kotlin-magazine/kotlin-magazine/articles/mariusz_soltysiak_convert_html_to_pdf_with_kotlin.md

 }
 ```

-What it does, it takes an instance of BrowserContext and puts a HTML code to the first page of the browser window.
-Then it prints to PDF and returns a ByteArray which needs to be converted to ByteArrayInputStream and such a thing with proper headers can be returned from the controller metod.
+The function takes a BrowserContext instance, adds HTML code to the first page of the browser window, prints it to PDF, and returns a ByteArray.
+This ByteArray should be converted to a ByteArrayInputStream and returned from the controller method with proper headers.

 ## What's next?

-Having the simple implementation and the config above is enough if you don't run a very popular service that needs to generate hundreds of PDFs per second.
-If you care about the concurrent performance, most likely you'll need both horizontal and vertical scaling.
-On M1 Pro processor I could the most effectively run 20 browser instances and that caused processing 20 concurrent requests in 550-650ms, which is a good result.
-In my team we assumed the same number per Kubernetes pod and we autoscale based on the CPU usage.
+The provided implementation and configuration are sufficient for services that do not require generating a high volume of PDFs.
+However, for optimal concurrent performance, both horizontal and vertical scaling may be necessary.
+During testing on an M1 Pro processor, 20 browser instances were found to effectively process 20 concurrent requests in 550-650ms, which is a favorable result.
+My team assumes the same number of instances per Kubernetes pod and autoscales based on CPU usage.

 ## Useful links:
 * The example implementation you can find on my GitHub: https://github.com/marrek13/kotlin-html-to-pdf-demo